JohnMikhailov/low_poly_genetic/README.md

 ![mountains low poly](https://github.com/JohnMikhailov/low_poly_genetic/raw/master/outputs/mount.jpg)

-As you can see some areas of image is not covered by polygons.
+As you can see some areas of image is not covered by polygons: there is just more points than in other places on image.
-It happens because of high density of points in those areas and in those areas appears a lot of polygons - this leads to maximum approximation to original image.
+You cannot see expicit polygons because of high density of points in those areas and in those areas appears a lot of small polygons - this leads to maximum approximation to original image at those areas.

 As i already said - project is not work as well.
 I made it becasue i wanted to see how genetic algorithm works with images.